 With the Hollywood-inspired theme “Lights, Camera, Audiology!”
-Phonak and Advanced Bionics kicked off Phonak University 2026 with a walk down student attendees’ very own red carpet.
-But the focus was not glamor, but the excitement of embarking on a career in audiology and developing skills and knowledge with like-minded peers and the help of field experts to further that dream.
+Phonak and Advanced Bionics (AB) kicked off Phonak University 2026 with a walk down student attendees’ very own red carpet.
+But the focus was not on glamor, but the excitement of embarking on a career in audiology and developing skills and knowledge with like-minded peers and the help of field experts to further that dream.

 This collaboration gave many students exposure to the cochlear implant side of audiology like they’d never experienced before.